 We expect that the Bridging Course will be offered again in May 2018; once confirmed, May dates will be advised on this website.

 Enrolment and Payment

 Enrol early to ensure that you have maximum access to the course material from the opening date of the course.

 The course fee is $440.

 Pay and enrol by credit card using our secure online payment system.
-From November 1 2017 you can ENROL.

 Note that once your payment has been successful, you will be given a receipt number: this is your receipt.
 Please record this number.